borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 ISTAs can measure time of arrivals of each other’s ranging NDPs

+availability windows
+* scheduled periodic time windows assigned to ISTAs
+* RSTA and ISTAs shall not transmit or trigger transmission of any Data frames
+* duration
+	* a single TXOP
+	* multiple TXOPs by announcement, if a single TXOP is insufficient to accommodate all ISTAs that responded to the poll

+measurement exchange is dynamic
+* actual number of ISTAs participating in the measurement exchange can vary across availability windows
+* Each ISTA that is assigned to the scheduled 	availability window may participate in or skip the corresponding measurement exchange

 ## Negotiation

 ISTA indicates its availability to start the measurement exchange by responding to the Poll Ranging Trigger from the RSTA